 Check that all controls are in the neutral position.
 Move engine controls to the shut-down position.
 Switch off the key-start switch.
+Consult the Operation and Maintenance Instruction Manual.

 Park the machine in a non-operating and no-traffic area.
 Park on firm level ground.
 If this is not possible, position the machine at a right angle to the slope, making sure there is no danger of uncontrolled sliding.